zjy2677/MLOP_House_Price_Calculator/README.md

 `estimated_price = surface * avg_price_m2(city)`

-This gives a fast and interpretable reference value for the input property.
+This gives a reference value for the input property.

 ### 3) Anomaly detection logic
 For each `/anomaly` request (`city`, `surface`, `actual_price`):